top of page

 Consultant in 3D Seismic Interpretation, Visualisation, Visual Integration, and Exploration and Development Geoscience

 Fig 2: This is a horizon slice from the Maui 3D created using PaleoScan.
-The horizon slice is coloured by an RGB blend of spectral decomposition data, which highlights the depositional system at this level in dramatic style.
+The horizon slice is

 Home: Contact